The sentence is already on the page when you realize you do not want it to be the first thing anyone reads.

 Use washi, paper tape, thin book cloth, or a folded paper strip.
 The hinge should be wider than the flap feels like it needs.

-Use a dry adhesive runner or very thin double-sided tape for the hinge and small paper pieces.
+For practice pages and replaceable scraps, use a dry adhesive runner or very thin double-sided tape for the hinge and small paper pieces.
 Wet medium can be useful, but it must dry fully before the journal closes.

 Use one small tab, a half-circle notch, a lifted corner, or a neutral label.
 Do not add several cues at once.